ginger51011/hue-forms/README.md

 # The form

 This was created for a single-answer single-question Google Form, using sheets to check values.
+Note that options MUST BE the same as defined in `options.py`!